Get 10% off on any additional products

 Most people wouldn’t guess it, but many antique rural farmhouses have got a ton of aesthetics in common with big city buildings in industrial areas from the same era.
 Both these structures were created with the need for functionality and the minimum cost.
-Rural farm houses and big city buildings were both design with very simplistic and simple forms, mostly constructed form raw materials, with not a lot of focus was put on the ‘beauty’ or the looks of the building.
+Rural farmhouses and big city buildings were both designs with very simplistic and simple forms, mostly constructed from raw materials, with not a lot of focus were put on the ‘beauty’ or the looks of the building.

-If we had to break it down simply, industrial style bathrooms take all of their cues from old factory and industrial buildings.
+If we had to break it down simply, industrial style bathrooms take all of their cues from the old factory and industrial buildings.
 Hence the name – industrial style right?!
 So when you’re planning your bathroom’s set up, think along the lines of old warehouses and manufacturing factories instead of corporate and chic offices.
-An industrial styled bathroom can be very budget friendly, as you’ll be using raw materials like brick, concrete , steel and wood and your canvas in almost all the spaces of the room.
+An industrially styled bathroom can be very budget-friendly, as you’ll be using raw materials like brick, concrete , steel and wood and your canvas in almost all the spaces in the room.

 It’s also an easy DIY bathroom to do, as the style doesn’t focus on slick neat lines, but instead on rough and rocky edges.
 Nothing needs to look as if it’s been finished to perfection.
 A stone washbasin and bathtub that have been finished in graphite black will also add to the feel of the room.
 Maybe even leave your plumbing exposed for an added industry feel.

 It will be a ‘un’-industrial bathroom if you don’t have some steel in the room.
 Steel in its raw material form will balance out and almost ‘ground’ space.
 There are so many different ways you can work steel into an industrial bathroom, a steel-covered door and try using steel piping on the walls as towel holders.